ScureX/Takyon.PlayerVote/README.md

 Lets a player switch teams based on some rules to keep the match balanced.
 Lets an admin switch the team of a player.

+## !balance
+### Usage: [!balance]  [!balance force]
+Lets players vote on balancing the teams based on K/D.
+This will distribute good players evenly to make a fair match.

+## !vote
+### Usage: [!vote]  [!vote number]  [!vote number force]
+Lets players vote which map will be played next.
+Also lets the server hoster make a custom map playlist with every available map regardless of gamemode.

 ---

 # Settings